Math Pathways at MHCC

 MTH213Fundamentals of Elementary Mathematics III4

-• If you have no plans to major in STEM (science, technology, engineering, or math), computer science, or medical fields.
+• For majors that are not related to STEM (science, technology, engineering, or math), computer science or the medical field.

-• If you plan to transfer to a university and earn a Bachelor of Arts (BA) or Bachelor of Fine Arts (BFA) degree and only need one 100-level math course.
+• When transferring to a university to earn a Bachelor of Arts (BA) or Bachelor of Fine Arts (BFA) degree, only one (1) 100-level math course is necessary.

 MTH058Quantitative Reasoning I6